Do you want to know about Smart Home? — Learn from my experiences.

 - 5 Amazon Alexa devices plus a Google Home (6 total)

 - 10 sensors (6 water leak, 2 motion, 1 door, 1 multipurpose)

 - 1 WiFi thermostat

-When a forum is added to the website, there will be a place for members to add their own stories.
+The website’s forum is a place for members to add their own stories.
 Also, if you have a story you’d like to share and appear as an article on the website with you as the author, let me know via the Contact form.

 Even with the problems and issues, I believe that implementing all this has improved our quality of life.

 The Tap was on deep discount during the 2016 Amazon Prime Day, so I had to buy it.
 It resides in our bedroom.
-My wife likes to listen to NPR in the morning.
-As it is portable, and I like listening to music while showering, I take it into the bathroom in the morning, and occasionally into the garage.
-It is no longer available new, only refurbished.
+My wife used to listen to NPR in the morning on it.

 Smart Home Hub

-The Phillips Hue system does not include a wall switch.
-This replaced a dimmer switch controlling a bunch of ceiling lights in our kitchen.
-NOTE: The links are to the unit I purchased, but it is no longer available.
+The Phillips Hue system does not include a wall switch to control non-Hue bulbs.
+This replaced a dimmer switch controlling 6 ceiling lights in our kitchen.
+NOTE: The links are to the unit I purchased, but it is no longer available from Leviton.
 Click here for the link to the upgraded replacement model.

 This bulb is in an overhead fixture in our master bedroom’s walk-in closet.
 It is paired with a motion sensor which turns the bulb on as we enter and off automatically after five minutes of no motion detected.